 04 - Circuit Tools Session Window

-The Session window contains all of the laps from a single file, defined using the Start / Finish line, which was either contained in the file, or has been defined using the Start / Finish Wizard.
+The Session window contains all of the laps from a single file.
+These were defined using the Start/Finish line which was either contained inside, or has been defined using the Start/Finish Wizard.

-The Start / Finish Wizard can be opened using the Quick Access button, from the File Menu or by using CTRL+G.
+You can open the Start/Finish Wizard by using the Quick-access button, from the File Menu or by using the shortcut CTRL+G.

-You can toggle the visibility of laps (up to a maximum of six) using the Show tick boxes in the column on the left hand side.
+You can toggle the visibility of laps (up to a maximum of six) by using the Show tick boxes in the column on the left-hand side.

 Datum

-The fastest lap of all sessions by default is picked as the reference or ‘Datum lap’, but this can be changed using the tick boxes in the Datum column.
-All splits, lap-times comparisons and Delta-T are made relative to the Datum lap.
+The fastest lap of all sessions is by default picked as the reference or ‘Datum lap’.
+You can, however, change this by using the tick boxes in the Datum column.
+All splits, lap time comparisons and Delta-T are made relative to the Datum lap.

 Multiple Sessions